Work with world-class researchers

 Particle Physics

-Particle physics seeks to explore the fundamental nature of matter, from the particles that make up atoms to the exotic particles created in high-energy experiments.
+Explore the fundamental nature of matter, from the particles that make up atoms to the exotic particles created in high-energy experiments.
 The department has a specific focus on experimental medium-energy particle physics, with a particular emphasis on nuclear physics.
-Our research is dedicated to studying the quarks and gluons in protons and neutrons, using advanced electromagnetic probes to uncover their properties and behavior.
+Our research is dedicated to studying the quarks and gluons in protons and neutrons, using advanced electromagnetic probes to uncover their hidden states.